apiel/zicBox/NOTE.md

 - TODO set wifi config

-- TODO capture, like on ableton move

 - TODO zicOs based on busybox
 - TODO home screen

-- TODO fix alsa
+- TODO capture, like on ableton move

 - TODO enable motion/mouse on desktop
   - when mouse over envelop, some point/circle appear to show what can be dragged...